 The number of rough sleepers in the borough is on the rise because of benefit cuts and a lack of affordable housing across London.

 The Rough Sleepers’ Commission will examine the problem in Hammersmith & Fulham and look for solutions.

-The commission will be chaired by Jon Sparkes, Chief Executive of Crisis, and held its first meeting on 9 February.
-It plans to report in the autumn.
+The commission is chaired by Jon Sparkes, Chief Executive of Crisis, and held its first meeting on 9 February 2017.
+It plans to report by the end of 2017.

 For more details email Fawad Bhatti email@example.com.